dtaht/blog-cerowrt/content/post/all_up_testing.md

-Sometimes though, I get so scattered across the surface of things that I need to take weeks (or months), to look across my notes, and try to identify .
-I've had to put in my schedule - "Reset my schedule"
+Sometimes though, I get so scattered across the surface of things that I need to take weeks (or months), to look across my notes, and try to identify if any of the odd patterns added up.
+I've had to put in my schedule - "Reset my schedule".

 It's the difference between applying the OODA loop and engaging in a full frontal assault.
 I recognise that both methods apply but have specialized